 |Year||Ocean Rescues||Medical Calls||Boat Rescues (Distress)||Missing Persons||Resuscitations||Drownings||Beach Attendance|

 Los Angeles County Fire's Lifeguard Division is the largest professional lifeguard operation in the world.

-The television series Baywatch was modeled after the Los Angeles County Fire Lifeguard Division.
-The series ran (except for the 1990-1991 season) from 1989 through 1999.
+The television series Baywatch, debuted in 1989, was modeled after the Los Angeles County Fire Lifeguard Division.

 Before July 1, 1994, the Los Angeles County Department of Beaches and Harbors oversaw county lifeguard operations.